Configuration Profile Creation

 4. Tampering Protection – This protection setting applies to the agent’s ability to protect itself from being disabled.
 Any attempts at modifying/adding/deleting files in the ZeroLock installation directory will result in a tampering alert.
 To protect the running ZeroLock service, the recommended ruleset must be enabled under the Policies section in ZMC.
 It has the same fields as Ransomware Protection except for Sensitivity which has been removed.

-7. Default Control Policy – Using the Policy drop down menu, select the desired policy.
+7. Default Control Policy – Using the Policy drop-down menu, select the desired policy.
 The available policy list comes from Policies (Control Policies | Policies).

 8. Endpoint Logging – Used for setting the size of the Baldur and Tyr logs for the ZeroLock Agent on the endpoint.